Lucas-Brites1/cache-proxy-cli/README.md

     ```

-3. Install  Dependencies:  Run  the  following  command  to  install  the  required  dependencies:
+3. Install  Dependencies:
+   Run  the  following  command  to  install  the  required  dependencies